brucemack/microlink/docs/el_supplement.md

 #### Step 3: Client Sends Second -LOGIN

-The client re-connects and sends back a second -LOGIN request that is exactly the same as the first (see above), but contains an additional parameter that contains a hashed password.
-Presumably this needs to happen reasonably quickly since the challenge string has some time-dependent information in it to prevent replay attack.
+The client re-connects and sends back a second -LOGIN request that is exactly the same as the first (see above), but includes an additional parameter that contains a special hash.
+Presumably this needs to happen reasonably quickly since the challenge string should have some time-dependent information in it to prevent replay attack.

 The hashed password is computed by concatenating the upper-cased password with the _(challenge string)_ that was returned in step 2, computing the MD5 hash of this combined string, and then converting the result of the hash to a hex string.